 That’s an important point!
 You should try to wake a sleep walker!
 This does not, as some people believe, cause brain damage, any kind of episode or anything else negative to happen.
 That said, it can be incredibly hard and sometimes, sleepwalkers can resist (even violently).
 So be careful.
 Alternatively, you can try to steer them back to bed.

 What causes it?

-That said, there seem to be some things that predict it.
+While the exact causes of sleepwalking are unknown, there seem to be some things that predict it.
 Sleepwalking can be triggered by work stress and similar life stressors.
 It can also be triggered by certain drugs, which include sedatives/hypnotics (or drugs that help you sleep), drugs that treat psychosis, minor tranquilizers and stimulants, as well as antihistamines.
 There also seems to be a genetic element to sleepwalking, with multiple generations of families often experiencing it.

 Types of sleepwalking

 Sleepwalking comes in many different forms.
 In its mildest form, it manifests as sleep talking.
 This can be quite cohesive if somebody engages in it during the earlier stages of sleep, with them possibly holding whole conversations or narrating whole stories.
 If the person sleep talks deeper in their sleep, then there is a good chance that what they are saying will make less sense.

 From there it escalates, with people wandering around their bedroom, their house, or even outside.
 There have even been cases of people waking up driving their car!
 Other people eat, go to the bathroom (even though it might not be the bathroom where they go) or start preparing for the day in the middle of the night (talk about not getting your rest!).